• Skip to primary navigation

 Jump to Recipe

-Meyer lemon recipes are always on my mind as the weather cools off.
-This Meyer Lemon Pasta with Thyme is one of my favorites -- it's light, delicious and perfect as an entrée or a side dish.
+Meyer lemon recipes are always on my mind as the weather cools off and they come into season.
+This Meyer Lemon Pasta with Thyme is one of my favorites - it's light, delicious and perfect as an entrée or a side dish.
 It's so quick and easy to make a lovely Meyer lemon pasta sauce, you might just make this your go-to-recipe.

 It's in the winter that you'll be seeing more and more Meyer lemon recipes being cooked in restaurants, and placed as specials on their menus.

-When we moved into our house almost eight years ago we transplanted a little Meyer lemon tree, which had not yet produced any lemons.
+When we moved into our house years ago, we transplanted a little Meyer lemon tree, which had not yet produced any lemons.

 The next year we got two lemons, and every year since we've gotten about four.

-I don't think we did anything differently this year, but our little, sweet tree has at least two dozen lemons hanging from it!
-It looks so happy!
+I don't think we did anything differently this year, but our little, sweet tree has at least two dozen lemons hanging from it.

-Eight years ago, I never would have imagined I'd have enough lemons to flavor a whole meal with.
-I've been craving a light pasta lately, so I decided to make a Meyer lemon sauce for spaghetti with a touch of aromatic thyme.
+I never would have imagined I'd have enough lemons to flavor a whole meal with.

 What's different about Meyer Lemons?